 The university offers training options related to research ethics and compliance.
-The Program for Education and Evaluation in Responsible Research and Scholarship (PEERRS) provides online training modules in selected responsible conduct of research (RCR) topics (e.g., human subjects protection, foundations of good research practice) for faculty, staff, and students.
+The Program for Education and Evaluation in Responsible Research and Scholarship (PEERRS) provides online training modules for responsible conduct of research (RCR) and regulatory compliance (e.g., human subjects protection, export controls) for faculty, staff, and students.

 For training options, see Research Compliance Training Resources